Cheap pet insurance

 Napo*

-£45 Amazon voucher.
-Buy a new policy by 11.59pm on Sunday 31 December, and use the code MSENAPO23 via this Napo* link, you'll be emailed a £45 Amazon voucher (from Napo) within 75 days of the policy start date.
+£55 Amazon voucher per customer.
+Buy a new policy by 11.59pm on Tuesday 31 December, and use the code MSENAPOQ424 via this Napo* link, and you'll be emailed a £55 Amazon voucher (from Napo) within 75 days of the policy start date.

 Agria*

-If you've used Fluffy, Waggel, John Lewis FinanceNapo or Agria, and have feedback to share, please do let us know by clicking on the company name.
+If you've used Animal Friends, AgriaNapo or Waggel and have feedback to share, please do let us know by clicking on the company name.

 Step 3: See if you can get cashback on top of the cheapest quote

-These sites sometimes offer a cash incentive to buy a policy via them, which can beat the sites above.
-However always check your quote, as you may not get exactly the same prices as you would from comparison sites, and be mindful that cashback isn't 100% guaranteed as sometimes it doesn't track or isn't paid out.
-These are the two routes to try...
+Cashback sites sometimes offer a cash incentive to buy a policy via them, which can beat the sites above.
+However, always check your quote, as you may not get exactly the same prices as you would from comparison sites, and be mindful that cashback isn't 100% guaranteed as sometimes it doesn't track or isn't paid out.
+There are two routes to try...

-• Route 1: Use cashback site comparison.
+• Route 1: Use a cashback site comparison.
 Quidco Compare* is a price comparison tool where you'll get £25 if you buy a cat or dog policy through it.
-TopCashback* also have a comparison tool, but is currently unavailable for pets.
+Topcashback* also has a comparison tool, where you can get up to £24.30 when buying a cat, dog or rabbit policy.

-• Route 2: Find your cheapest insurer then go via cashback site.
-Once you know your cheapest insurer, try checking what cashback you'll get via going to it direct via Quidco* and TopCashback*.
+• Route 2: Find your cheapest insurer then go via a cashback site.
+Once you know your cheapest insurer, try checking what cashback you'll get through Quidco* and Topcashback*.
 Always choose the right insurer first, then look for cashback.
 Don't look for the biggest cashback then choose the insurer.

-After you've found the cheapest quote that suits your requirements, it's crucial you double-check the quotes directly on the insurer's own website.
-To speed up searches some comparison sites can make assumptions, which may not fit your profile.
+After you've found the cheapest quote that suits your requirements, it's crucial you double-check the quote directly on the insurer's own website.
+To speed up searches, some comparison sites can make assumptions, which may not fit your profile.

-If you buy the wrong policy that doesn't provide the cover you thought it did, you could be faced with the awful decision of losing a pet or getting into expensive debt if you can't afford it.
+If you buy the wrong policy and it doesn't provide the cover you thought it did, you could be faced with the awful decision of losing a pet or find yourself getting into expensive debt.

 MSE weekly email